-One of the things I hated, at first, about eating low-carb was not being able to easily incorporate beans and lentils, which I love, in my diet.
+One of the things I hated, at first, about eating low-carb and vegan was not being able to easily incorporate beans and lentils, which I love, in my diet.
 Legumes are incredibly healthy but they are also notoriously high in carbohydrates.
 And while all that was perfectly fine when I was younger, that combo simply doesn't work any more when it comes to keeping my weight in check now.

 Now, I give you a ridiculously tasty and easy Cauliflower and Black Eyed Peas Curry that has just 9 net carbs in each serving, but is also stunningly tasty and satisfying to those plant-loving tastebuds and tummy.
 Cauliflower is a very keto-friendly veggie, and one that is divine in low-carb dishes like this curry as well as this Cauliflower Rice Biryani and this Cauliflower Risotto.